As legend has it, it was a day in 1542 when Hernando DeSoto ordered a mutinous

 began to take form and, shortly thereafter, the stamp of official approval was

 awarded in the form of a post office.
-Location of this institution was at Lost Prairie,
+The location of this institution was at Lost Prairie,

 some 15 miles east of the present site of Texarkana.